shekspir55/rbn/content/posts/some-Business-ideas-I-may-someday-explore-so-may-you.md

 # Nobody wants to have noisy neighbors but everyone wants to live in a renovated house.

-I also found this brilliant conversation online https://www.youtube.com/watch?v=jOgqIbeLXkE I cannot rate how important was this conversation for me.
+I also found this brilliant podcast with practical tips on starting business. https://www.youtube.com/watch?v=jOgqIbeLXkE